top of page

 Additionally, for some individuals, GSI plans can be cheaper than traditional disability insurance plans, because they’re usually structured with group pricing.
 Therefore, those populations that tend to pay more, such as physicians with things on their medical records or even females, may find the pricing competitive.
 Of course the two policies you are comparing may not be apples to apples with the limitations on GSI (see below in the cons section), so make sure you understand what you give up if you elect to use a GSI policy solely because of pricing considerations.
 Regardless, GSI plans are better than employer plans because they remain yours no matter where you go, so if you are unable to qualify for a traditional individual plan, it is better to lock in on a GSI plan than rely on the fact that your employer will always have a disability plan available to you.

-Cons of A GSI Disability Insurance Policy:
+Cons of a GSI Disability Insurance Policy

 Sound too good to be true?
 Here’s what you may give up, depending on the exact plan.
 The policy may cost more than an individually underwritten plan, especially if you're young and healthy, as these policies know they're taking on a certain amount of risk by not having as stringent underwriting.
 Our recommendation is that if you are healthy, to compare this quote to what you'd receive by going through an independent insurance agent that runs quotes for disability insurance amongst the individual carriers.